-Year Contents Approximate Number of Hours S4 Set texts from short stories, poetry and drama 95 S5 Set poems, short stories and novel, literary 95 appreciation and portfolio S 6 Set novel and film, literary appreciation and portfolio 60
+Year Contents S4 Set texts from short stories, poetry and drama S5 Set poems, short stories and novel, literary appreciation and portfolio work on film S6 Set novel, literary appreciation and portfolio work on film

-The suggested schedule is developed on the basis that learners are first introduced to the literary genres they are more familiar with (i.e. those which they have been exposed to at the junior secondary level, such as the short story, poetry and drama).
-Progressively they examine the "relatively less familiar" genres (such as film) and take on the demanding tasks of literary appreciation and portfolio work.
-However, the schedule must not be interpreted as laying down hard-and-fast rules to be rigidly followed.
-Important factors such as learners' interests and abilities, and teachers' preferences and priorities, should be taken into consideration in working out the most appropriate arrangement for individual schools.
+The suggested schedule is developed on the basis that students are first introduced to the literary genres they are more familiar with (i.e. those which they have been exposed to at the junior secondary level, such as the short story, poetry and drama).
+Progressively they examine the "relatively less familiar" genres (such as film) and take on more challenging learning tasks of literary appreciation and developing an academic paper as part of the portfolio work.
+However, the suggested schedule is not a hard-and-fast rule to be rigidly followed.
+Important factors such as students' interests and abilities, and teachers' preferences and priorities, should be taken into consideration in working out the most appropriate arrangement for individual schools.